tencent cloud

 pear install rdkafka-4.1.2.tgz

-# If the installation succeeds, the system will prompt "install ok" and "You should add "extension=rdkafka.so" to php.ini"
+# If the installation is successful, the messages "install ok" and "You should add extension=rdkafka.so to php.ini" will be displayed.

-# If the installation fails, please follow the prompts to troubleshoot
+# If the installation fails, follow the prompts to solve the issue.

-# After `php --ini` is executed, `Loaded Configuration File:` shows the location of `php.ini`
+# After php --ini is run, the Loaded Configuration File: shows the location of php.ini.

 echo 'extension=rdkafka.so' >> /etc/php.ini

-1. Upload the phpkafkademo in the downloaded demo to the Linux server.
+1. Upload phpkafkademo in the downloaded demo to the Linux server.

-2. Log in to the Linux server, enter the phpkafkademo directory, and modify the CKafkaSetting.php configuration file.
+2. Log in to the Linux server, and go to the phpkafkademo directory to modify the CKafkaSetting.php configuration file.

 <?php